Philip T. Gressman

 Ximera

-I am currently working on a collection of self-contained Ximera activities for Math 104.
+Prior to COVID, I made a collection of self-contained Ximera activities for Math 104.

 IFS Fractal Archive: Some images that I produced in 2016 in connection with the Penn Summer Math Academy.